anodyne/docs/compatability.md

 - Safari 4 or higher
 - Internet Explorer 7 or higher

-:::note
+:::note A Note About Internet Explorer
-Due to Internet Explorer's shortcomings, there are known visual issues with Nova in IE 7.
-We've decided not to address these presentation issues and encourage you to use a standards-compliant browser such as Firefox, Google Chrome or Safari.
+There are known visual issues with Nova in IE 7.
+We've decided not to address these presentation issues and encourage you to use a standards-compliant browser such as Firefox, Google Chrome, or Safari.
 These visual issues do not affect IE 8 and higher.
 :::

 ## Server